ajinasokan/apkc/README.md

 ## Backstory

 apkc was born in 2016 as a bash script for some of [my experiments](https://ajinasokan.com/posts/smallest-app/).
 It then evolved into a Makefile and was used for production builds of one of [my apps](https://play.google.com/store/apps/details?id=com.innoventionist.artham).
 Since the Play Store started enforcing AAB files for publishing I had to move away from apkc.
 This project is a rewrite of the Makefile, without the incremental compilation.
-AAB support and incremental compilation are in the todo list.
+Incremental compilation is in the todo list.